Introduction

 Implications for Ministry and Credentialing

-The Abide University credentialing program validates expertise in covenant theology and sacramental theology for ministry professionals.
+The Abide University credentialing program validates expertise in covenant theology, biblical theology, and sacramental theology for ministry professionals.

 For ministry professionals seeking to formalize their expertise, the Abide University Retroactive Assessment Program offers a pathway to academic credentialing that recognizes prior learning and pastoral experience.